cade-vs/resrei/README.md

 command line but allows shorter commands due to having a context (i.e. active reminder, last reminder, etc.)

+RESREI is supposed to be aliased as 'rr' but you may prefer something else.
+In the following text, all examples will use 'rr' instead of 'resrei.pl'.

 # COMMANDS (FUNCTIONS)

 RESREI has the following comands (aka functions):